-In accordance with normal commercial practice, the academy trust has purchased insurance to protect trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business.
-The insurance provides cover up to £5,000,000 on any one claim.
-It is not possible to quantify the Trustees and Officers indemnity element from the overall cost of the RPA scheme.
+The academy trust has opted into the Department for Education's risk protection arrangement (RPA), an alternative to insurance where UK government funds cover losses that arise.
+This scheme protects trustees and officers from claims arising from negligent acts, errors or omissions occurring whilst on academy trust business, and provides cover up to £10,000,000.
+It is not possible to quantify the trustees and officers indemnity element from the overall cost of the RPA scheme membership.